IrisQi7/PredGCN/README.md

 # Data Availability

-The data sets we used can be download in <a href="https://figshare.com/articles/dataset/scCPEP/22333150">datas</a>.
+To comprehensively evaluate PredGCN across various contexts, we curated several real scRNA-seq datasets spanning different species (human and mouse), organs (pancreas and PBMC), and sequencing platforms(including SMARTer, 10x Genomics, inDrop, CEL-seq2, and Smart-seq2).The data sets we used can be download in <a href="https://figshare.com/articles/dataset/scCPEP/22333150">datas</a>.

 # License
 This project is covered under the MIT License.